3D Print Request

 1. Complete this submission form.

-2. Upload your file to the library's OneDrive account (instructions on the second page).
+2. Upload your file to the library's OneDrive account OR include a website link to the file.

 3D Printing Policy

 The Library reviews each file before it is printed.
 In accordance with the Library Board Approved Rules of Behavior Policy, the 3D printer may not be used to create weapons, firearms, or destructive materials.
 Library staff reserves the right to refuse any 3D print request.
 Before submitting files, please check the 3D print specs below for max print time, max print size, etc.

 3D Print Specs

 - Maximum print size: 280mm x 280mm x 250mm (11 in x 11 in x 9.8in)

 - Maximum print time: 8 hours (for all files submitted).
 If your project/files are over 8 hours total, you must break you project into smaller time increments.
 We only accept one 8 hour project per patron, per two week period.

 - File types accepted: .stl or .obj

-- Print colors: Filament color choices are available on the 3D print request form
+- Print colors: Filament color choices are listed below.

 - Filament type: PLA only